1978 New England Patriots season

 The 1978 New England Patriots season was the franchise's 9th season in the National Football League and 19th overall.
-They finished the season with a record of eleven wins and five losses, tied for first in the AFC East, and had the tiebreaker over the Miami Dolphins; it was the Patriots' second division title, and the first since 1963, the fourth year of the AFL.
+They finished the season with a record of eleven wins and five losses, tied for first in the AFC East, and won the tiebreaker over the Miami Dolphins.
+It was the Patriots' second division title, and the first since 1963, the fourth year of the AFL.
+In the Divisional Playoffs the Patriots lost to the Houston Oilers 31–14.